foliedun/foliedun.github.io/_posts/2024-06-22-bypassing-bitlocker-windows-full-disk-encryption.markdown

 ---
 layout: post
-title: TPM, BitLocker and the keys of the kingdom
+title: TPM, BitLocker and the key of the kingdom
 date: 2024-06-22 10:00:00 +0000
 description: Today we'll learn about TPM, BitLocker, Windows full disk encryption and how to steal the keys of the kingdom.
 Based on the work of Henri Nurmi.
 img: bitlocker/cover.jpg